- UK Government Web Archive

 Local Government and NHS Automated Crawls Project

-In addition to our work to archive central government websites, we have undertaken to archive the websites of primary local authorities and National Health Service (NHS) websites through two separate large-scale crawls.
+In addition to our work to archive central government websites, we undertook to archive the websites of primary local authorities and National Health Service (NHS) websites through two separate large-scale crawls.

 Aims of the project